 View from the top View of the Vatican from the St. Peter’s Basilica cupola.

-Literally topping if all off, the view from the cupola where Anita Ekberg once lost her hat to the wind in Fellini’s La Dolce Vita is probably one of the greatest in the world.
+Literally topping if all off is the stunning view from the cupola, where Anita Ekberg once lost her hat to the wind in Fellini’s La Dolce Vita.

 Maps Gallery Maps Gallery with golden ceiling.